Insights from the Front Lines of Medical Documentation

 Notes Are Deadweight.
 Clinical Context Is the Future.

-Blog Jacob Kantrowitz Blog Jacob Kantrowitz
+Blog, Our Approach Jacob Kantrowitz Blog, Our Approach Jacob Kantrowitz

 Notes Are Deadweight.
 Clinical Context Is the Future.